mpomirski/Potpourri/README.md

 # Potpourri
-A simple, yet challenging bullet hell game (with cute kitties)
+A simple, yet challenging bullet hell game (with cute kitties) - bullet heaven?
 Written in C++ using the SDL2 Library
 Includes the compiled binary file and SDL2 dll
 Enjoy!